 The problem

 Stellar has more than ten million accounts on mainnet, and a large share are stale, abandoned, or effectively locked.
-Every account holds XLM in reserve (1 XLM base, plus 0.5 XLM per trustline, offer, data entry, or signer), and that reserve is only recoverable by closing the account.
+Every account holds XLM in reserve (a 1 XLM minimum balance, which is two base reserves, plus 0.5 XLM per trustline, offer, data entry, or signer), and that reserve is only recoverable by closing the account.
 Closing one cleanly is a manual, multi-step process most users cannot perform: a single leftover entry makes the finalACCOUNT_MERGE fail.
 Exchanges make it worse, because none support ACCOUNT_MERGE, so the base reserve stays frozen for anyone trying to cash out to a CEX.
 DeFi users have no tool at all today, since the existing demolisher has no Soroban support.

 What we build

 The classic wind-down already runs.
-The current codebase reads account state over Stellar RPC and the stellar.expert API, builds and signs classic transactions client-side, and executes the full path (signer normalization, data entry removal, offer cancellation, asset conversion via SDEX path payments, trustline removal, andAccountMerge, including the mediator flow for exchange destinations), with unit and end-to-end tests.
+The current codebase reads account state over Stellar RPC, the stellar.expert API, and Horizon-compatible endpoints, builds and signs classic transactions client-side, and executes the full path (signer normalization, data entry removal, offer cancellation, asset conversion via SDEX path payments, trustline removal, andAccountMerge, including the mediator flow for exchange destinations), with unit and end-to-end tests.
 We are extending a working foundation, not starting from a blank page.

 How it works